Poetry: Early works

 Some scholars believe that the art of poetry may predate literacy, and developed from folk epics and other oral genres.

 Others, however, suggest that poetry did not necessarily predate writing.

 The oldest surviving epic poem, the Epic of Gilgamesh, dates from the 3rd millennium BCE in Sumer (in Mesopotamia, present-day Iraq), and was written in cuneiform script on clay tablets and, later, on papyrus.
 The Istanbul tablet #2461, dating to c.
 2000 BCE, describes an annual rite in which the king symbolically married and mated with the goddess Inanna to ensure fertility and prosperity; some have labelled it the world's oldest love poem.
 An example of Egyptian epic poetry is The Story of Sinuhe (c.
 1800 BCE).

 Other ancient epics includes the Greek Iliad and the Odyssey; the Persian Avestan books (the Yasna); the Roman national epic, Virgil's Aeneid (written between 29 and 19 BCE); and the Indian epics, the Ramayana and the Mahabharata.
 Epic poetry appears to have been composed in poetic form as an aid to memorization and oral transmission in ancient societies.

 Other forms of poetry, including such ancient collections of religious hymns as the Indian Sanskrit-language Rigveda, the Avestan Gathas, the Hurrian songs, and the Hebrew Psalms, possibly developed directly from folk songs.
 The earliest entries in the oldest extant collection of Chinese poetry, the Classic of Poetry (Shijing), were initially lyrics.
 The Shijing, with its collection of poems and folk songs, was heavily valued by the philosopher Confucius and is considered to be one of the official Confucian classics.
 His remarks on the subject have become an invaluable source in ancient music theory.

 The efforts of ancient thinkers to determine what makes poetry distinctive as a form, and what distinguishes good poetry from bad, resulted in "poetics"—the study of the aesthetics of poetry.
 Some ancient societies, such as China's through the Shijing, developed canons of poetic works that had ritual as well as aesthetic importance.
 More recently, thinkers have struggled to find a definition that could encompass formal differences as great as those between Chaucer's Canterbury Tales and Matsuo Bashō's Oku no Hosomichi, as well as differences in content spanning Tanakh religious poetry, love poetry, and rap.

 Until recently, the earliest examples of stressed poetry had been thought to be works composed by Romanos the Melodist (fl.
 6th century CE).
-In 2021, however, Tim Whitmarsh wrote that an inscribed Greek poem that he had been studying predated Romanos' stressed poetry.
+However, Tim Whitmarsh writes that an inscribed Greek poem predated Romanos' stressed poetry.